 - Limes to squeeze (optional)

-Heat 1 tbsp of oil in a saucepan, add the onion, garlic and spices and cook for 5 minutes, or until softened and fragrant.
+- Heat 1 tablespoon of oil in a saucepan, add the onion, garlic and spices and cook for 5 minutes, or until softened and fragrant.
 Add the tomatoes, chipotle chilli and salt, and cook for a further 5 minutes until the mixture has cooked down and thickened a little.